Moingona: Name

-Moingona as "Loon Clan"

-An alternative interpretation is that Moingona is derived from the Algonquian clan name "Loon"; the Miami Indian term for loon is maankwa, and many Algonquian villages took their names from tribal clans.
+An alternative interpretation is that Moingona is derived from the Algonquian clan name "Loon"; the Miami language term for loon is maankwa, and many Algonquian villages took their names from tribal clans.

-Moingona as "Excrement-Faced"

 A controversial theory is that the root of the expression means "filth" or "excrement," and the expression means "excrement face."

 In this theory, the name "Moingona", or, especially in its older French spelling, "Moinguena", is from Illinois mooyiinkweena "one who has shit on his face".
 This etymology is supported by Gravier's word "m8ing8eta", which he translates as "visage plein d'ordure, metaphor sale, vilain. injure".
 This verb, phonetically mooyiinkweeta, morphologically consists of mooy- "shit", -iinkwee- "face", and the third person singular intransitive suffix -ta, for a meaning "he who has shit on his face".
 The form "Moinguena", phonetically mooyiinkweena, is the same verb but with the independent indefinite subject ending -na, for a more precise meaning "one who has shit on his face".
 The spelling "Moinguena" is exactly how the French spelling of the time would render the Illinois verb mooyiinkweena.
 Perhaps this name arose as an insult given to the Moinguena by some neighboring tribe, as thus it is not known what the Moinguena called themselves.

-This scenario is rejected by the historian Jim Fay:
+This scenario is rejected by the historian Jim Fay, who confirmed that no historical record documents the term being used and Algonquian linguists do not support its use.
+Missionaries likely misinterpreted terms.

-"There is no historical record that "shit-faced" was ever expressed or implied in the vernacular usage of the term.
-There is very substantial evidence to the contrary by probably the most knowledgeable Algonquian linguists who ever lived.
-Missionaries who understood the language repeatedly used the term, not as a dirty metaphor or ugly insult, but as a very respectful name used in very cordial interactions with the people to whom it referred."